-- Any commercially available one-piece molded rubber track allowed.
-Track must fit within the confines of the tunnel without modification to track. - 2.
-The track must be used as produced by the molder of the track.
+- 1. Any commercially available one-piece molded rubber track allowed.
+Track must fit within the confines of the tunnel without modification to - The track must be used as produced by the molder of the track.
 No cutting or other modifications allowed.

-L. Bulkhead must be an original bulkhead, or a reproduction of an original bulkhead.

-- 2. Frame must 1985 and older or a 1985 or older reproduction. - 3.
-Frame reinforcement allowed. - 4.
-Frame may be widened up to a 40" center-to-center carbide width.
-(Hood and belly pan can be widened to cover increased width) - 5.
-Frame/front axle assembly must be enclosed in belly pan, hood assembly, or side pods. - 6.
-Hood must be OEM for the brand, or a same dimension replica.
+- 1. Bulkhead must be an original bulkhead, or a reproduction of an original bulkhead. - Frame must 1985 and older or a 1985 or older reproduction.
+Original style bulkhead required stamped or fabricated flat plate aluminum or steel.
+Must resemble original concept and construction. straight bar now changes) Same brand (Hood, Motor, chassis)((Can not be of tubular construction.) - 3.
+Frame reinforcement allowed. - Frame may be widened up to a 40" center-to-center carbide width.
+(Hood and belly pan can be widened to cover increased width) - Frame/front axle assembly must be enclosed in belly pan, hood assembly, or side pods.
+5. - Hood must be OEM for the brand, or a same dimension replica.
 These panels must be OEM in appearance, less any scoops, vents, naca ducts, or air direction devices.
 The additional devices are not to exceed the total width of the snowmobile.
 Windshields cannot extend past the front bumper or extend rearward beyond the handlebars. - 7.
-Windshield may be modified, replaced, or removed. - 8.
-Headlight may be removed. - 9.
-Any fuel tank may be used. - 10.
+Windshield may be modified, replaced, or removed. - Headlight may be removed. - Any fuel tank may be used. - 10.
 Any seat allowed.